mandrasch/screenreader-remote-control/README.md

 Locally: `npm run make`

-Increase version via npm, build on GitHub action for all OS:
+Bump version number via npm, new tag is create automatically and pushing the tag will trigger a build on GitHub action:

 - npm version minor
 - git push --follow-tags